edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-26-machine-learning-pipelines-with-tidymodels-and-targets/index.md

 Targets
 =======

 There are a lot of steps involved in fitting and evaluating this model, so it would help to have a way to orchestrate the whole process.
-[Normally I would use the `drake` package for this](/post/upgrade-your-workflow-with-drake/) but Will Landau, its creator and maintainer, has been working on [a spiritual successor called targets](https://github.com/wlandau/targets).
+[Normally I would use the `drake` package for this](/post/upgrade-your-workflow-with-drake/) but Will Landau, its creator and maintainer, has been working on [an alternative called targets](https://github.com/wlandau/targets).
 This is an **experimental** package right now, but I thought I'd give it a go for this.

 `targets` will look very familiar to users of `drake`.
 [Will has laid out some reasons for creating a separate package](https://wlandau.github.io/targets/articles/need.html). `drake` uses *plans*, which are R objects. `targets` takes a similar approach with its *pipelines*.
 However, `targets` requires that the pipeline be defined in a specific `_targets.R` file.
 This file can can also set up required functions and objects for the pipeline, and load necessary packages.
 The requirement is that it ends with a `targets` pipeline.